-The District provides paid vacation for all full-time employees based on their job classification or the number of years of service, with one week carryover allowed for unused vacation, as follows:
+The District provides paid vacation for all full-time employees based on their job classification or the number of years of service, with one or two weeks carryover allowed for unused vacation, depending on how much vacation each employee earns annually, as follows:

 Full-time librarians with an MLS

 degree and department managers 4 paid weeks

-1-5 years 2 paid weeks
+1 - 5 years 2 paid weeks

-6-13 years 3 paid weeks
+6 - 13 years 3 paid weeks

-14-20 years 4 paid weeks
+14 - 20 years 4 paid weeks

 Over 20 years 5 paid weeks

 The District uses the employee's vacation year for vacation accrual calculation purposes.
-The vacation pay accrued at year end in the government-wide financial statements amounts to \$162,312.
-Amounts anticipated to be paid within one year are estimated at \$129,850.
+The vacation pay accrued at year end in the government-wide financial statements amounts to \$196,164.
+Vacation time anticipated to be used or paid within one year is estimated at \$156,931.